 We are very transparent in what we do and how much we charge.
 If you can beat our prices, I will guarantee you are dealing with a fraud.
 If we could do it for less, we would.

 Here is the gold standard bar:

-We will do a residential or corporate office sweep that is 3,000 sq. ft. (or less) for $5,800.00.
+We will perform a residential or corporate office sweep on areas 3,000 sq. ft. (or less) for $5,800.00.
 This is for a 2-day, 3-phase operation in the Southern California area.
-If you leave somewhere else, you will need to pay for travel and expenses to your area.
+If you live somewhere else, you will need to pay for travel and expenses to your area.

 If you are a business or corporation, then the best estimate for pricing is the following:

 Take the square footage of the area where the offices and phones are located.
 Do not be concerned with the plant or manufacturing areas.
 Take that figure and multiply it by $1.50.
 Hence, if you have 7,000 square feet of office, the cost should be around $10,500.00